Hollies Convent FCJ School

 The Hollies Convent FCJ School was a girls' direct-grant Roman Catholic grammar school in south Manchester, England.

 History

 In 1820, Marie-Madeleine d'Houët, also known as Marie Madeleine Victoire, founded the society of the Faithful Companions of Jesus in Amiens, France.

-The school began at the Hollies in September 1900 in Fallowfield.
+The school began at the Hollies in September 1900 on Oak Drive in Fallowfield.
+'The Hollies' was the home of German immigrant businessman Otho Horkheimer, a director of Wrexham Lager, and in a partnership with Eugene Anselm Jacob Goldschmid until October 1894.
+Nearby lived Sir Edward Donner, who helped with fundraising.

 Grammar school

+Another house 'The Acorns' was bought in 1920.
+'Staneswood' was bought in 1952.

-In the mid-1940s, it became a direct-grant grammar school. Éamon de Valera, aged 72, visited on Friday 18 February 1955.
+In the mid-1940s, it became a direct-grant grammar school. Éamon de Valera, aged 72, visited on Friday 18 February 1955, also visiting Hopwood Hall RC Teachers' College.